 The average number of students enrolled in "typical"

-courses below at the time of testing.
+in the courses below at the time of testing.

 Civics & Economics